-A submachine gun or select fire assault rifle may be modified to make it permanently incapable of being discharged by doing all of the following-
+- (1) A submachine gun or select fire assault rifle that has a calibre of .50 or less may be modified to make it permanently incapable of being discharged by doing all of the following- - (a) boring a calibre size hole in the chamber; - (b) inserting a close fitting steel rod, extending from the muzzle to the breech, in the barrel and welding at the muzzle and breech;

-- boring a calibre size hole in the chamber; (a) - (b) inserting a close fitting steel rod, extending from the muzzle to the breech, in the barrel and welding at the muzzle and breech: - completely breaking off, grinding off or removing the (c) firing pin; - (d) welding the bolt to the receiver either- - (i) through the magazine well or the ejection port; or - along the exposed surface of the bolt for at least 80% of the bolt's length; - cutting off the magazine lips and removing the spring (e) and follower; - (f) filling the magazine with weld; - welding the trigger to the receiver; (g) - removing all internal working parts that can not be seen (h) from the outside.
+- (c) completely breaking off, grinding off or removing the firing pin; - (d) welding the bolt to the receiver either- - (i) through the magazine well or the ejection port; or - (ii) along the exposed surface of the bolt for at least 80% of the bolt's length; - (e) cutting off the magazine lips and removing the spring and follower; - (f) filling the magazine with weld; - (g) welding the trigger to the receiver; - (h) removing all internal working parts that can not be seen from the outside. - (2) A select fire assault rifle that has a calibre of more than .50 may be modified to make it permanently incapable of being discharged by welding it in accordance with the deactivating guide.